 Cauliflower Gratin (grain free – dairy free option)

 Cauliflower…never been a real fan to be honest.
 Wow.
 A food I haven’t loved.
-This is a first for me…well, there was an incident in my childhood involving beets at the dinner table but I’ll spare you the details.
+This is a first for me…well, there was an incident in my childhood involving beets at the dinner table but I’ll spare you the gory details.

 Thanks to a friend who opened my eyes to the joy of cauliflower when it’s drenched in sauce!
 She told me about Ina Garten’s Cauliflower Gratin recipe and how much her family ADORED it.
 So, I tweaked a few things using cashew milk as the sauce base.
 Wowza!
 Instant veggie-love.
 I’ve made it several times and my kids always cheer.
 I made it for Thanksgiving and my big brother, (one of three) who is NOT a cauliflower fan (and very lactose intolerant) loved it.